-To provide 100,000 area residents with economic opportunity and remove barriers to stable and affordable housing.To instill financial empowerment in these individuals so that they feel in control of their financial situation and feel confident in navigating challenging financial decisions.
+United Way NCA is committed to providing residents with economic opportunity by removing barriers to stable and affordable housing and instilling financial empowerment so that community members can feel in control of their financial situations and feel confident in navigating challenging financial decisions.

 Financial empowerment is feeling in control of one’s finances and resources, usually through financial literacy education.
 Those who feel financially empowered are enabled to achieve greater financial stability for themselves and their households and gain greater control over their personal finances.

 Financial empowerment is important for all community members, especially those who have struggled to find solutions with traditional banks and financial resources because of its economic and emotional benefits.
 Learning the tools of budgeting, taxes, paying down debt, etc. not only enables people to gain control of their finances but also gives them a heightened sense of being in control, leading to greater happiness and lower stress levels.

 United Way NCA is knocking down financial barriers.
 We’re investing in programs and initiatives that help individuals and families in the National Capital Area have access to enough financial resources and knowledge to build a foundation—and a future.